echeoquehaii/Night-Light-Slider-Extension-Fork-for-Gnome-43/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "Bug report"
-about: Report an issue you're facing
+about: "Report an issue you're facing"
-title: 'bug(extension): something about cats'
+title: "A descriptive title"
-labels: bug
+labels:
-assignees: ''
+  - "bug"
 ---

 **Describe the bug**